 “I wonder why that was, querida.”
 A slight tilt of his head caused a few of the longer layers of his dark hair to curve down around his cheekbones.

 “Musta had my hands full with somethin’ more important.”
-When Kandy smiled up at him again he flashed her a sly half grin.
+When Kandy smiled up at him again he flashed her a sly half-grin.

 Continue reading “Kandy and Miguel #2: The Restaurant, Part One.”

 The tail end of Kendrick Lamar’s Bitch, Don’t Kill My Vibe was tumbling out of the stereo of the lilac Jeep Wrangler as it followed the graceful arc of the Clearwater Memorial Causeway that runs from downtown Clearwater straight out to the white sand coast on the Gulf of Mexico.
 An immediate downshifting followed now that the driver was face to face with a mental backup on the bridge.
 Both lanes were beginning to stack up on the westbound side and barely any traffic was coming from the beach.
-The open top, no windows, and no doors lifestyle was solely enjoyable when in motion.
+The open-top, no windows, and no doors lifestyle was solely enjoyable when in motion.
 The idea of being stuck out under the hot sun was not Kandy’s idea of fun and she could feel herself burning already.

 Inching her way up, she took her spot behind a tattered burgundy and tan Expedition and next to a white mid 90s Mercedes Benz S600 sedan that looked like it had just been cut out of a Vacpack.
 The paint was well kept.
 No scratches, haziness, or swirls from where she was sitting.
 The headlamps were clear and bright.
 Even the stock non-polished wheels looked brand new.
 Really the only modification to it she could spot was the rather dark limo tint.

 “A little crazy from the start…” The opening vocals of Slow Burn by Jaira Burns began to play, pulling her attention away from the Benz.
-Reaching into the ashtray, she pulled out a lighter she kept stashed for emergencies like these while lifting her denim clad hips to fish something out of a front pocket.
+Reaching into the ashtray, she pulled out a lighter she kept stashed for emergencies like these while lifting her denim-clad hips to fish something out of a front pocket.
 There was a struggle to reach something in those rather tight short shorts.
 Her very tight and very short shorts.
-It might’ve been September, but it was still hot as hell in Tampa Bay and whatever was left of the strawberry milkshake from Steak n Shake was already turning into a pink pool inside the styrofoam cup in the console holder.
-Finally, the neatly rolled joint was retrieved and placed between her lips, which happened to be glossed in a colour that matched the body of the Jeep and the lenses of her heart-shaped sunglasses.
+It might’ve been October, but it was still hot as hell in Tampa Bay and whatever was left of the strawberry milkshake from Steak n Shake was already turning into a pink pool inside the styrofoam cup in the console holder.
+Finally, the neatly rolled joint was retrieved and placed between her lips, which happened to be glossed in a color that matched the body of the Jeep and the lenses of her heart-shaped sunglasses.